kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 for queries that need to return less than 1% of the vectors.
 SNW and HSNW instead are not exact indices.
 They are called approximate indices but they are not even approximate in the sense of having any approximation guarantees in their query results.
-They are heuristic-based fast indices both in their construction and their query times that can index very high-dimensional vectors.
-Further, empirically their results are shown to be quite accurate.
+They are heuristic-based indices that can index very high-dimensional vector and are fast both in their construction and their query times.
+Further, their query results are shown to be quite accurate empirically.
-HNSW indices are nowadays used by vector database companies like [Pinecone](https://www.pinecone.io/learn/series/faiss/hnsw/).
+HNSW indices are nowadays used by vector database companies like [Pinecone](https://www.pinecone.io/learn/series/faiss/hnsw/) and [Weaviate](https://weaviate.io/developers/weaviate/concepts/vector-index) or enterprise search systems, such as [Lucene](https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/util/hnsw/HnswGraph.html) in their vector indices.
 To understand these indices, I highly suggest first reading the Navarro paper paper, which is the foundation.
 It's also a great example of a well-written database paper: one that makes a very clear contribution and is explained in a very clean technical language.